wp-plugins/brandfolder/readme.txt

 This plugin is released under a GPL license.

 == Changelog ==

+= 0.2 =
+* Brandfolder is now integrated with the built-in Wordpress Media Library which enables you to drop logos & other images into your pages or posts straight from your brandfolder.

 = 0.1 =
 * We're just getting started here!